Towards control of opinion diversity by introducing zealots into a polarised social group: Control of Opinion Diversity

-We represent a polarised online community by a fully-connected graph of $n$ individuals with a quantity $z_0>0$ of 0-zealots and no 1-zealot ($z_1=0$).
-The connectedness assumption means that everyone in the group can access posts from every other, which is the case on Facebook or Reddit for example.
+Theorem~\ref{limit_theo} is a useful tool for the control of opinions diversity at equilibrium.
+Let us represent a polarised online community by a connected graph of $n$ individuals with a quantity $z_0>0$ of 0-zealots and no 1-zealot ($z_1=0$).
+For the sake of clarity we assume the graph to be complete but the strategy holds on expectation when $Z\sim\mathcal{U}$ in the more general case of any connected graph.
+The completeness assumption is also fairly reasonable for certain social platforms, such as Facebook or Reddit where everyone in a group or subreddit sees the posts of everyone else.

 Because $z_0>0$ and $z_1=0$, the community is homogeneous: each member will end up adopting opinion 0 no matter what.
 The presence of such polarised groups hinder democratic debate online, as they prevent the evolution of opinion and reinforce pre-existing beliefs.
 To mitigate this phenomenon, we suggest injecting 1-zealots into the group.
-Doing so means forcing $z_1>0$ and thus at equilibrium, the group will now be heterogeneous and divided between the two camps.
+Doing so means forcing $z_1>0$ and thus at equilibrium, the group will be more diverse and divided between the two camps.

-From Theorem~\ref{limit}, the average opinion at equilibrium is given by $z_1/(z_0+z_1) \in [0,1]$ and equals 0 here.
-Let us choose a target value for it $0<\lambda<1$.
-It represents the level of heterogeneity we want the group to reach.
-Typically it should be around $0.5$ if the goal is to transform the echo chamber into a diverse sphere of opinions.
+From Theorem~\ref{limit_theo}, the average opinion at equilibrium is given by $z_1/(z_0+z_1) \in [0,1]$ and equals 0 here.
+Let us choose a target value $0<\lambda<1$, representing the level of diversity we want the group to reach.
+Typically it should be around $1/2$ if the goal is to transform the echo chamber into a diverse sphere of opinions.
 It is immediate that injecting a quantity

 of 1-zealots yields $z_1^\star/(z_0+z_1^\star) = \lambda$.
 In practice we round this value to the previous or next integer.
-If $\lambda=0.5$, then we should add exactly as many 1-zealots as there are 0-zealots.
+If $\lambda=1/2$, then we should add exactly as many 1-zealots as there are 0-zealots.

 Note that the equilibrium opinion is only determined by the quantity of zealots on each side and other users do not affect it.
 The expected opinion held by such a user converges to $z_1/(z_0+z_1)$ and thus their number and initial opinions does not impact the equilibrium.
-Hence, one could ``convert'' users amongst the initial $n-z_0$ non-zealots into 1-zealots instead of adding extra users.
-That would lead to the same result, except that we are limited in the quantity of 1-zealots by $z_0 + z_1 \leq n$.
-Thus in that case we require
+Hence, one could ``convert'' users amongst the initial $n-z_0$ non-zealots into 1-zealots instead of adding external ones.
+That would lead to the same diversity, except that it comes with a limit on the quantity of 1-zealots because of the constraint $z_0 + z_1 \leq n$.
+Thus in that case, our strategy is only feasible if

-\emph{i.e.}\ the proportion of 0-zealots and the target heterogeneity added together do not exceed 1.
-In a more general fashion, if we are limited in the number of zealots we can add to the network by $z_{\text{max}}$, the optimal quantity of such agents is given by:
+In a more general fashion, if we are limited in the number of zealots we can add to the network by $z_1^{\text{max}}$, the optimal quantity of such agents is given by: